Weed in Tainan: Cannabis Laws and Culture in Taiwan’s Historic City

 Because of the strict laws, Tainan does not have a legal or open cannabis culture like cities in Europe or North America.
 Taiwan’s strict drug enforcement means that police crackdowns are common, and even minor offenses can result in serious consequences.

-However, there is a small underground scene, especially among younger people and expats who have been exposed to cannabis in other countries.
 Despite this, the risks of being caught are extremely high, making cannabis far less accessible compared to places with more relaxed laws.

 CBD in Tainan: Legal or Not?